The Bankrate promise

 The other side of the crypto coin

-The idea behind these credit cards was “different and new” to Iaximana, but it isn’t completely novel.
-Credit cards that automatically invest your cash back in the stock market have existed for years.
+Of course, the idea of investing credit card rewards to help them grow isn’t new — cards that automatically invest your cash back in the stock market have existed for years.
 Fidelity, for example, launched a credit card in 2016 that offers unlimited 2 percent cash back when deposited into an eligible Fidelity account, like a brokerage account or an IRA.

-Another counterargument is that you can’t beat the versatility of a traditional cash back card.
-For some, the ability to spend cash back on anything — whether that’s crypto, a grocery store trip or a splurge purchase — is better than being locked into crypto, even if that means manually investing your earnings and paying the typical USD to cryptocurrency conversion fees.
+And either way, you just can’t beat the versatility of a traditional cash back card.
+For some, the ability to spend cash back on anything — whether that’s crypto, a grocery store trip or a splurge purchase — is better than being locked into crypto, even if that means manually investing your earnings and paying the typical USD-to-cryptocurrency conversion fees.

 How much can you earn with a crypto rewards card?